PFKimmerle/Substack/README.md

 - **Getting Familiar with MERN**: Demonstrates how the MERN stack works together to build a simple web application.
 - **Secure MERN Stack Applicatio**: A project showcasing a secure web application with user authentication and task management.
+- **Real-Time Chat Application with MERN and Socket.io**: A project that demonstrates building a real-time chat application with user avatars and message persistence using the MERN stack and Socket.io.

 ## Installation and Usage
 To use the scripts or run the projects: